About Us

 Find the Right Therapuetic Solutions for your neurodiverse child.

 Therapeutic strategies are effective and have proven to support autism and other neurodiverse challenges.
-I am skilled and educated in Applied Behaviour Analysis.
-I do believe in ABA Principals and do use ABA when it is the best strategy for the therapeutic outcome.
-I do what is best for the neurodiverse individual to learn.
-I have used other therapeutic strategies that meet the needs of the child and the values of the family.
+I am experienced and educated in Applied Behaviour Analysis (ABA) and Non-ABA strategies.
+I use the best strategy for the therapeutic outcome.
+I use strategies that meet the needs of the child and the values of the family.

 My Approach to Supporting Your Family